surrealdb/examples/graph-examples/README.md

 * **FastAPI:** A modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
 * **Jinja2:** A fast, expressive, and extensible templating engine.
 HTML, XML or other markup formats can be generated via templates.
-* **htmx:** Allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes.
 * **SurrealDB:** A multi-model database system that supports SQL, graph queries, and real-time collaboration.
 [SurrealDB Installation](https://surrealdb.com/install)
-* **pandas:** A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
-* **pandas-stubs:** Type hints for pandas.
-* **python-multipart:** A parser for multipart/form-data content in Python.
-* **tqdm:** A fast, extensible progress bar for Python.
-* **re:** Python's built-in regular expression library.

 ##   UI Libraries